chromium/chromium/docs/enterprise/add_new_policy.md

         future extensions or use cases.
     -   Negative policies (*Disable*, *Disallow*) are verboten because setting something to "true" to disable it confuses people.
+    - If the policy name has an acronym, only the first letter should be upper camel case.
+For example, you should use "Api" and not "API".
 2. Declare the policy in the [policies.yaml](https://cs.chromium.org/chromium/src/components/policy/resources/templates/policies.yaml) file.
     -   This file contains the policy names and their ids.
 3. If you need to add a new policy group, create a directory with the name of